llnl/RAJAPerf/docs/sphinx/user_guide/output.rst

   * **MaxPerfectLoopDimensions** -- Number of levels in the largest perfectly nested loop.
 This should only count parallelized dimensions, do not count loop levels that are not parallelized.
-  * **ProblemDimensionality** -- Dimensionality of the problem the kernel is solving, regardless of implementation dimensionality.
-For example, a 3D kernel may layout data in 1D, but its problem dimensionality will still be 3.
+  * **ProblemDimensionality** -- The dimensionality of the problem domain, regardless of physical data layout.
+For example, the LTIMES kernel will have a problem dimensionality value of 3, because of phi (g, m, and z) and psi (g, d, and z) being indexed over 3 dimensions.

   ..note:: The Bytes*/rep attributes count how many bytes are accessed in memory
            like DRAM or HBM under idealized conditions.
 They assume caching is